GPZ-Bioinfo/tmap_doc/basic.rst

     from scipy.spatial.distance import pdist,squareform
     from tmap.tda.metric import Metric
-    lens = [filter.MDS(components=[0, 1],metric=Metric('precomputed'))]
+    lens = [Filter.MDS(components=[0, 1],metric=Metric('precomputed'))]
     my_dist = squareform(pdist(X.values,metric="braycurtis"))
     projected_X = tm.filter(my_dist, lens=lens)

-A ``filter`` is a general technique to project data points from the original data space onto a low dimensional space.
+A ``Filter`` is a general technique to project data points from the original data space onto a low dimensional space.
 Different filter preserves different aspect of the original dataset, such as MDS, which try to preserve distances between data points.
 Therefore, a ``filter`` provides a *view* of the data to look through.
 Multiple *views* can be joined to present the data for topological analysis.
 Choice of filter depends on the studied dataset and research purpose.
 Projection of the original dataset using a specified filter has a global effect in determining the TDA network structure.

 Different filters can be generated and combined into a ``lens`` using a Python list, and within each filter, different components can be specified with a index list.
 There are various filters implemented in the `filter` module, including PCA, MDS, and t-SNE.
 More filters can be easily incorporated using the defined APIs.